SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 1. Azure Environment Setup

 **Explanation:**
-This step sets up the cloud infrastructure for the lab.
-Creating a resource group, virtual network, and subnet in Azure establishes the environment needed for the domain controller and client.
-Assigning a static IP to the server and configuring DNS for the client ensures proper connectivity.
+Before we can use Active Directory, we need a virtual environment in the cloud.
+A resource group in Azure is a container for all the resources we will create, like virtual networks and virtual machines (VMs).
+A virtual network acts like a private network in Azure where our servers and clients can communicate.
+Assigning a static IP ensures that the domain server always has the same address, which is important for DNS resolution.
+Disabling the firewall temporarily allows us to test connectivity.

 **Instructions:**
 Created a resource group, virtual network, and subnet in Azure.
-Deployed a Windows Server VM as the domain server, assigned a static private IP, and disabled the firewall for testing connectivity.
+Deployed a Windows Server VM as the domain server, assigned it a static private IP, and disabled the firewall for testing connectivity.
 Deployed a second Windows VM as the client in the same region and virtual network.
 Configured its DNS settings to point to the domain server's private IP.
 Restarted the client and verified connectivity by pinging the domain server and checking DNS in PowerShell.

 ![1  Turned off firewalls in domain VM](https://github.com/user-attachments/assets/6cbed85a-dcd9-47da-b589-ad1d1e624041)
 ![2  Set Client VM DNS settings to the Domain VMs private address](https://github.com/user-attachments/assets/d574b3d8-7797-46cd-9751-d2232c62db43)